Automate Larastan with GitHub Actions!

 Basically, I think there is no problem with using Linux, but please choose according to your environment.

-This time I am using the latest Ubuntu as a virtual machine.
+This time we are using the latest Ubuntu as a virtual machine

 steps:

-The commands listed here are executed in order from the top, so if you do them in the wrong order, it will cause an error, so be careful when writing them.
+The commands listed here are executed in order from top to bottom, so if you get the order wrong it will cause an error, so please write them carefully

 uses: